Shadow systems, decomposability and isotropic constants: The polytopal case

 \begin{problem} Find a sharp lower bound on $\dim\mathcal{S}(Q)$ in terms of the combinatorial structure of a polytope $Q$.
 Is this lower bound attained by generic realizations of the combinatorial type of $Q$ (for a suitable meaning of the term ``generic'')? \end{problem}

 A thorough study of Problem \ref{problem_combinatorial_lower_bound} is beyond the scope of this paper.
-However, we already mentioned in Section \ref{sect_introduction} that the condition $\dim \fwa(P) \leq \frac{n^2+3n}{2}$ puts an upper bound on the number of connected components in the boundary complex of $P$ that we obtain by removing all facets that are simplices.
+However, we already mentioned in Section \ref{sect_introduction} that the condition $\dim \fwa(P) \leq \frac{n^2+3n}{2}$ puts an upper bound on the number of connected components that we obtain by removing all facets that are simplices from the boundary complex of $P$.
 In the following, we will shortly pursue this line of thought.
 To see how simplices in the boundary of a polytope $P \in \Kno$ affect $\dim \fwa(P)$, we interpret the non-simplex facets of $P$ as hyperedges of a hypergraph.
 More precisely, we consider the hypergraph $H$ with vertex set $V(H) \coloneqq \vertices P$ and hyperedge set